Vasukommi/flynkle-app-be/README.md

 ### Admin access

 Set `is_admin` to `true` on a user to grant admin rights.
-Admin endpoints require the `X-User-ID` header of an admin user.
-The old `X-Admin` header is no longer used.
+Admin endpoints require a valid JWT `Authorization` header or the `X-User-ID` header.
+The authenticated user must have `is_admin` enabled.

 ## Future Enhancements